COVID-19 and MS - Global Data Sharing Initiative

 Follow the progress of our data collection efforts via this link.

-We aim to achieve insights to support care during the pandemic
+We achieved insights to support care during the pandemic

 Members of the Analysis Task Force: